nishihatapalmer/byteseek/syntax.md

  | \w	        | Word            | [\d \l \u '_']  | \w+                 # some alphanumerics or underscores
  | \W	        | not Word       	| ^[\d \l \u '_']	| \W+                 # some bytes which aren't Words.

+# Compilers
+**A note on byteseek compilers**

+Byteseek provides several diferent compilers for bytes, fixed length sequences and regular expressions, which all use the appropriate sub-set of this syntax.

+The ByteMatcherCompiler can use any syntax which results in matching at a single position (i.e. a sequence of length one).
+Searchers for these cannot do better than examine every position to be searched, so performance linearly depends on the efficiency of the ByteMatcher.

+The SequenceMatcherCompiler can use any syntax which results in a fixed length sequence, but not a variable length sequence or one with alternatives.
+Searchers for these are fast if the right searcher is used.
+There are searcher factories which will select the right searcher to use in most circumstances, given the pattern to be searched for.

+The RegexCompiler can use all of the syntax below, but only produces Non Deterministic Finite State Automata matchers which are currently slow to search with.
+There are techniques to search for regular expressions faster than just trying every position, but they are someway off in byteseek planning.
+One technique is to look for necessary factors of the expression - sequences which must appear for the expression to be present, and use a multi-pattern search for those factors.
+When one is found, the rest of the regular expression has to be evaluated forwards and backwards from the sequence.